zer0ken/obsidian-mcp/README.md

 An [MCP (Model Context Protocol)](https://modelcontextprotocol.io) server that enables AI assistants to interact with Obsidian vaults, providing tools for reading, creating, editing and managing notes and tags.

+## Warning!!!

+This MCP has read and write access (if you allow it).
+Please.
+PLEASE backup your Obsidian vault prior to using obsidian-mcp to manage your notes.
+I recommend using git, but any backup method will work.
+These tools have been tested, but not thoroughly, and this MCP is in active development.

 ## Features

 - Read and search notes in your vault